Skip to main content

 Lead and Healthy Homes resources for tenants

 The Lead and Healthy Homes program helps families who have elevated lead levels.
-Children should be tested for lead at age 1 and 2.
+Children should be tested for lead at ages 1 and 2.
 You can learn more about lead safety from the Environmental Protection Agency.

 Learn more about Philadelphia’s laws and regulations in the City’s Lead Guide.